JuantonioMS/pyngs/README.md

 Pyngs
 =====

-Pyngs is a bioinformatic toolbox.
+Reduced Version of Pyngs is a bioinformatic toolbox.
 Analyzer and filter Illumina and Solexa sequencing strategies.

 pysqt
 -----